 - Workplace policies

 - Any issue or topic that workers deem important

 Types of Unions

 There are many different types of unions, but several main types are described below.

-Horizontal unions represent workers of the same skill or occupation, such as game design or quality assurance.
+Craft unions represent workers of the same skill or occupation, such as game design or quality assurance.

 Local Union / Union Branch

 A local branch of a national trade union.
 These branches represent the best interest of their members in their geographic area, company, or business sector.